momentum-xyz/docs/docs/learn/AMA - Odyssey method.md

 **Let’s learn together!
 So, Ask Me Anything…**

-[Odyssey] (https://odyssey.org/) is building Momentum, an open source web3 metaverse stack, serving to unlock the collaborative superpowers of humanity.
+[Odyssey](https://odyssey.org/) is building Momentum, an open source web3 metaverse stack, serving to unlock the collaborative superpowers of humanity.
 At Odyssey we believe in the power of web3 / open source / sharing.
 This is why we share – almost – all our knowledge (and not just only about the tech stack) and invite others to use it, to test it and build on top of it.

 Our favourite way of knowledge sharing and creation is by hosting Ask Me Anything sessions to share our source knowledge and invite others to ask clarifying questions on whatever needs clarification.
 At Odyssey we love to learn together, create together, help each other forward and… have fun.
-We are [Human After All] (https://youtu.be/PXYeARRyDWk).
+We are [Human After All](https://youtu.be/PXYeARRyDWk).

 In this article, we’ve gathered both our theory and best practices for hosting AMA sessions using the available Momentum features, such as collaborative tools like Miro, Google Docs, as well as Stage Mode, Screen sharing and Video/Audio.